Franchising Amtrak Train Stations

 ‘A multi-tasking mobility machine’

-“I don’t consider the Empire Builder a Chicago-Seattle train,” says James E. Coston, chairman of Chicago-based Corridor Capital LLC.
+“I don’t consider the Empire Builder a Chicago-Seattle train,” says James E. Coston, Executive Chairman of Chicago-based Corridor Rail Development Corporation.
 “That’s just where its rolling stock originates and terminates.
 The Builder actually is a multi-tasking mobility machine that serves dozens of markets at once.”

 Coston, who worked as an Amtrak ticket and baggage clerk when he was a college student and served on the Amtrak Reform Council from April, 2000, to December, 2003, said the Builder’s logistical efficiencies are not unique.